ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/Item Sourcing/endpoint_create_item_source_rel.md

   ]
 }
 ```
-* the vendorItemConversionFactor attribute is not null in a Make\-Item Source Relationship or when there is no Vendor Item:
+* the vendorItemConversionFactor attribute is not null in a Make-Item Source Relationship or when there is no Vendor Item:

 ```
 {